 - b.
 Video Project where students create a short 15-minute documentary similar to and inspired by the ESPN 30 for 30 documentary series, which highlights intriguing and controversial people and/or events in sports.
 This video project will focus on a specific issue from the course.
 Can be done in groups with instructor's approval.
 Feel free to use whatever video software/hardware (e.g., iPad, video camera, etc.) you like to complete this project.
-Below are a few software options you can consider: - i.
+I recommend using Zoom due to your likely familiarity with the software.
+To do so, simply create your own Zoom call and use the "record" feature.
+Below are a few alternative software options you can consider: - i.
 Adobe Spark is available for download on the Digital Flagship iPad.
 It is also available to use for free with your own personal device. - ii.
 Powerpoint Mix is available with your free student version of PowerPoint online.
 This works on PC only. - iii.
 Explain Everything is a paid app that offers a free trial.
 This tutorial is intended for instructors but will also help you to record your presentation. - iv.
 There are a number of other free resources online, such as Screencast-o-matic.
 Find the resource that works best for you.

-5. Final Exam (25%) will be available from 12:01 am to 11:59 pm on Wednesday, April 27th and will consist of multiple-choice questions.
+5. Final Exam (25%) will be available from 12:01 am to 11:59 pm on Friday, December 8th and will consist of multiple-choice questions.
 Like the midterm, you will have approximately 80 minutes to complete it and you cannot re-enter the exam once you have left the page.